Am0031/javascript-algorithms/src/titleCase/README.md

 # Title Case

-In this activity we will be writing code to create a function that capitalizes the first letter of every word in a given string.
+In this activity, the challenge is to create a function that capitalizes the first letter of every word in a given string.

 ## Details